 Tetris achieved universal appeal across all age groups and cultures, becoming one of the most recognizable games in history.
 This simple puzzle game about falling blocks proved that the best concepts are often the simplest ones.

 Tetris appeared on practically every gaming platform ever created and became the game that everyone had played, regardless of gaming background.
-It played a crucial role in the Game Boy’s success and helped establish handheld gaming as a legitimate market.

 Researchers coined the term “Tetris Effect” to describe how the game’s imagery persisted in players’ minds after playing.
-People reported seeing Tetris blocks in dreams and mentally arranging objects in Tetris patterns, showing how games could literally change perception.

 2. Pokémon (1996)